Craig Davies (musician)

 Craig Davies is an English singer/songwriter from Manchester, who was active from 1988 to 1990 and released two albums on the Rough Trade music label.
-He was at one point vocalist for the band Easterhouse, but left after signing a solo deal with Rough Trade.
+He was at one point vocalist for the band The Cradle, but left after signing a solo deal with Rough Trade.
 He has also collaborated with Vini Reilly, Ben Watt and Badly Drawn Boy.

+Background

+Described as having a strangely flexible and beguiling voice, he was also referred to by Culture Catch as a far from conventional troubadour out of time.

+Career

+Davies recorded the song "Euston Railway Station Blues" which was released in the late 1980s.

+Davies released the album, Groovin' on a Shaft Cycle which was released on Rough Trade 132 in 1990.
+It was reviewed by Hi-Fi News & Record Review in the magazine's Volume 35 issue.

+According to a Culture Catch article published in July 2008, he had recently returned to the studio.